Home

 Cyp.
 Haven: Catalog Offerings

 ... .
-(M) - divisions of mature plants which can be expected to bloom next growing season (however, due to transplant shock may not bloom).
+Please note that all plants require a minimum 3 month (4 month is recommended) chilling period (vernalizing) of temperatures of 33-39°F, if maintained in pots.
+Cultural information may ... may not bloom).
 A growing season is considered roughly April to October, or after the chilling period has been met (vernalized).
-ABOUT CYPRIPEDIUM SEEDLINGS: Cypripedium seedlings are quite small when they are removed from the flask.
-However, ...
+ABOUT CYPRIPEDIUM SEEDLINGS: Cypripedium seedlings are quite small when they ...

 www.c-we.com